franc-pentest/ldeep/README.rst

      {computers,domain_policy,gpo,groups,machines,ou,pso,trusts,users,zones,from_guid,from_sid,memberships,membersof,object,sddl,zone}
        computers           List the computer hostnames and resolve them if --resolve is specify. domain_policy       Return the domain policy.
-       gpo                 Return the list of Group policy objects. groups              List the groups.
+       gmsa                List the gmsa accounts and retrieve NT hash if possible. gpo                 Return the list of Group policy objects. groups              List the groups.
        machines            List the machine accounts.